Professional edition active

 • Asking the patient to bear down while inserting a finger for digital exam or the anoscope may make the insertion easier.

-• Keep one finger pressed on the guide plug (usually your thumb) to prevent it from falling out during insertion until you are ready to remove it.
+• Keep one finger pressed on the guide plug (usually your thumb) to prevent it from falling out during insertion until it is ready for removal.

 quizzes_lightbulb_red